Internet 0: History

+Internet 0 was majorly developed as part of Krikorian's master thesis in 2004.

-Internet 0 was originally a minor, expedient bit of engineering support for other MIT projects.
+It was originally a minor, expedient bit of engineering support for other MIT projects.
 It was intended to network buildings, improve efficiency, and gather data through the control of HVAC systems (heating, ventilation, and air conditioning).

-The protocol works pretty well in a wide variety of media.
+The protocol works well in a wide variety of media.
 The wide utility and multiple media of the protocol interested network theorists.
-It awakened a burst of academic papers, and started some commercial interest.
+It became the subject of multiple academic papers, and started some commercial interest.

 The simple, inexpensive implementation still appeals to hobbyists and students, where most of the new implementations were found as of 2011.
 Modern implementations are mostly software on small microcontrollers, usually with a transistor to transmit, and capacitors to isolate the transmitter and receiver.
 The connector literally becomes the major expense of the communication system.
 Such a simple, inexpensive system can be embedded into many devices to allow data retrieval or control via the Internet -- these small devices can be used to form an Internet of Things.

 The current largest deployment of Internet 0 was at the Venice Biennale Architecture Exhibition, in the year 2008, by a group led by the Institute of Advanced Architecture of Catalonia, directed by the architect Vicente Guallart.

 Theory

 The idea behind Internet 0 is to provide a general-purpose physical layer that operates well in many media.
 As such, it is very similar to morse code: a general-purpose layer 1 for the Internet.
 Logically, this is a recursive application of the internet principle (a ubiquitous protocol) to layer 1 of the network.
 The pulse-position modulation of Internet 0 operates best over a segregated wire, but it works in many media.
 It has been tested over radio frequency (RF), infrared (IR), ultrasonics, optical, DC and AC power wiring, and even physical representations such as printed bar codes and engraving on a key.

-One of the main advantages of this approach is that routers become very simple.
-They are just a sensor, pulse reshaper and a transmitter.
+One of the main advantages of this approach is that routers become simpler.
+They are an only a sensor, pulse reshaper and a transmitter.

-Coupling the reusable physical layer to the internet protocols enables a network with very inexpensive nodes that is also addressable from the global Internet.
+Connecting the reusable physical layer to the internet protocols enables a network with less expensive nodes that is also addressable from the global Internet.